David Hartley (philosopher): Doctrine of associations

 The course of reminiscence and of the thoughts generally, when not immediately dependent upon external sensation, is accounted for by the idea that there are always vibrations in the brain on account of its heat and the pulsation of its arteries.
 The nature of these vibrations is determined by each man's past experience, and by the circumstances of the moment, which causes one or another tendency to prevail over the rest.
 Sensations which are often associated together become each associated with the ideas corresponding to the others; and the ideas corresponding to the associated sensations become associated together, sometimes so intimately that they form what appears to be a new simple idea, not without careful analysis resolvable into its component parts.

 Free will

 Starting from a detailed account of the phenomena of the senses, Hartley tried to show how, by the above laws, all the emotions, which he analyses with considerable skill, may be explained.
 Locke's phrase "association of ideas" is employed throughout, "idea" being taken as including every mental state but sensation.
 He emphatically asserts the existence of pure disinterested sentiment, while declaring it to be a growth from the self-regarding feelings.
 Voluntary action is explained as the result of a firm connexion between a motion and a sensation or "idea," and, on the physical side, between an "ideal" and a motory vibration.
 Therefore, in the Freewill controversy Hartley took his place as a determinist.
 It was only with reluctance, and when his speculations were nearly complete, that he came to a conclusion on this subject in accordance with his theory.

+Application to animals

+Hartley extended his theory of mental association and physiological vibration to nonhuman animals, arguing that they share the same basic mental faculties as humans, including perception, memory, and emotion.
+These faculties, he claimed, arise from material processes in the nervous system rather than from an immaterial soul.
+While humans exhibit more complex behaviour due to more refined bodily organisation, Hartley held that animals differ only in degree, not in kind.
+This position directly challenged the animal machine doctrine associated with René Descartes, which portrayed animals as unfeeling automata.
+By attributing mental continuity across species, Hartley's account anticipated later debates in animal cognition and animal consciousness, and represented an early attempt to explain animal mentality within a unified scientific framework.